soxueren/atsd/installation/mapr.md

     HBase”, be sure to answer “y”
 -   Be sure to allocate at least the minimum recommended RAM amount and Hard Drive space for MapR
--   We recommend to install MapR on a separate Hard Drive in order to avoid issues down the line
+-   We recommend installing MapR on a separate Hard Drive in order to avoid issues down the line

 ## ATSD Installation